Alan Hodge: Life as a working historian

 One project suffered from Hodge's heavy workload in these years.
 When his old friend Norman Cameron died from a stroke in 1953 leaving Hodge his copyrights, Hodge agreed to prepare an edition of his poems with an introduction by Robert Graves.
 This edition hung fire for a long time, to Graves's increasing anger, but the Collected Poems finally appeared in June 1957.

 The same year, having resigned as Prime Minister amid heavy press criticism of the Suez Crisis, Anthony Eden decided to write his memoirs as a way of giving his side of the story.
 He recruited a team of historians to assist him, and Bracken once more stepped forward to recommend Hodge for his "grace of style and nicety of perspective".
 Hodge joined the team, and was kept occupied through to 1959.

-In 1958 Brendan Bracken died, and Hodge was commissioned to write his biography.
-He researched his subject diligently, but found himself hampered by the fact that Bracken had ordered his private papers to be burned after his death and also by a sense of loyalty to his old boss which would not have allowed him to publish everything he found.
+In 1958, Brendan Bracken died, and Hodge was commissioned to write his biography.
+Hodge researched his subject diligently, but found himself hampered by the fact that Bracken had ordered his private papers to be burned after his death and also by a sense of loyalty to his old boss which would not have allowed him to publish everything he found.
 After several years he abandoned the task and gave his notes to Charles Lysaght and Andrew Boyle, both of whom were engaged on the same task.

-In 1960 Hodge and Quennell collaborated on The Past We Share: An Illustrated History of the British and American Peoples.
+In 1960, Hodge and Quennell collaborated on The Past We Share: An Illustrated History of the British and American Peoples.
 Reviews were mixed.
 Kirkus Reviews called it "a superb panoramic view of history with a somewhat misleading subtitle, for the emphasis is so largely British that the America aspects take definitely second place", The New Yorker "a more than ordinarily serious entry in a frequently trumped-up field", and The Booklist and Subscription Books Bulletin "an inviting historical summary for casual reading"; the Times Literary Supplement found the illustrations good in themselves but inaccurately captioned, the New York Herald Tribune thought that "the real past we share with the English was a broader, harsher, more dynamic and far more astonishing saga of conquest than this genteel survey suggests", The New York Times that "the luminous histories of our two peoples have not been dovetailed at all (as the title implied they would be) but rather set side by side to languish augustly in isolation from one another", but the Chicago Sunday Tribune believed that "this gallery of a pictured past is as rewarding as any the reader is likely to tour for some time".

 Alan Hodge remained until his death the co-editor with Peter Quennell of History Today.
 He died at the age of 63 on 25 May 1979.